Chienstartup/2024-ISIC-Melanome-Detection/README.md

 #Step 4: Ensemble LGB + CAT + XGB and hypertuning for the params
   * Using optuna to create objectives for 3 models to find params for each.

+#Step 5: Training CNN with pretrained Imagenet and df_train_filtered to get out of fold prediction and models
+  * Only change the classifier at the end of pretrained Imagenet
+  * Using folds to train 5 fold models
+  * Get oof prediction for train data